-This Dairy-Free Crème Anglaise is a Healthier Vanilla Custard Sauce
+This Vegan Crème Anglaise is a Healthier Vanilla Custard Sauce

 So many years ago, this creative dessert topping recipe was shared with us from The Peaceful Palate: Fine Vegetarian Cuisine by Jennifer Raymond.
 Traditional crème anglaise is made with heavy dairy cream and egg yolks, but Jennifer’s version is both dairy-free and egg-free.
 She uses an interesting collection of ingredients to create a creamy, custard-like sauce that’s plant-based and quite nutritious.
 Here are some of my notes to help you find these foods, or substitute them if needed.